2023 Solar Incentives Guide for Rossville, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC provides a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local Rossville solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit might apply to you is to talk with your local Rossville solar panel installers.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these can include rebates, tax credits and more.
-These incentives may be given out by your county or municipality, or by the Maryland government.
-Certain incentives are available for a limited time, while others are ongoing.
+There are more than just federal solar incentives; rebates, tax credits and more may be offered at the state and local level.
+These incentives might be distributed by your county or municipality, or by the Maryland government.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Rossville